K-theoretic crystals for set-valued tableaux of rectangular shapes

 \subsection{Acknowledgements}

 OP is grateful for interesting conversations with Bob Proctor.
 TS would like to thank Takeshi Ikeda, Tomoo Matsumura, and Shogo Sugimoto for stimulating discussions.
 The authors thank Cara Monical for useful discussions.
+The authors thank the referees for their valuable comments and suggestions.
+In particular, we thank one of the referees for the bridging modification to the K-crystal operators.
 This work benefited from computations using \textsc{SageMath}~\cite{sage, combinat}.